danfengcao/LightMyPy/README.md

 # LightMyPy
-Lightweight python class to manipulate MySQL database.
+A lightweight python class to manipulate MySQL database.

 ### How to use